 For contractors, the post-DOGE environment means:

-• Agencies that lost workforce will increase contractor reliance.
-The federal workforce shrank by approximately 9% under DOGE.
+- Agencies that lost workforce will increase contractor reliance.
+Agencies that reduced workforce will increase contractor reliance in some mission areas.
 Agencies still need the work done.
 Some of that work will flow to contractors.

 Frequently Asked Questions